intrahealth/client-registry-docs/docs/decision_rules.md

 ## Overview

 Demographic data from submitting systems is stored in HAPI FHIR.
-Demographic data may also be stored in ElasticSearch (ES) as required.
-It is recommended to use ES.
+It is also recommended that the demographic data that is primarily stored in HAPI FHIR be indexed into Elasticsearch.

 For match processing, there are two options.
 One is run in mediator-only mode, which is highly flexible and supports a handful of algorithms that can be chained together.
 Additional algorithms can be added as needed.